-Guy J. Consolmagno SJ will present “Your God Is Too Small,” Friday, Oct.
-1, at 5 p.m., Central Daylight Time.
-This free Zoom webinar is hosted by the Center for Advanced Study in Religion and Science (CASIRAS) and LSTC.
-Register to receive the link and a reminder on Oct.
-1.
+Guy J. Consolmagno SJ presented “Your God Is Too Small,” on Friday, Oct.
+1st.
+This Zoom webinar was hosted by the Center for Advanced Study in Religion and Science (CASIRAS) and LSTC.

 The contrast between “the World” and “the Cosmos” is becoming blurred, even as we are learning just how big the Cosmos is.
 We need to understand that all those other planets are real places, part of the same universe created by God and redeemed by the Incarnation.
 And God is Creator not only of other places but other times, before and beyond the time when we exist here on Earth.
 In the face of this immensity in time and space, from the Big Bang to the Heat Death of the Universe, what does it means to be a creature, and to be redeemed by the risen Christ?
 And in that light, can we appreciate all the more the words of the Psalmist: When I look at your heavens, the work of your fingers, the moon and the stars that you have established; what are human beings that you are mindful of them, mortals that you care for them?
 Yet you have made them a little lower than God, and crowned them with glory and honor.